smscommunity/sms-guide/info/il.md

 ### Sheet Rules
 [ILs Sheet Rules](il/rules){: .btn }

-Ensure that you abide by the leaderboard rules specified at this link.
-These are for the (main) ILs tab only; they loosely apply to the other sheets, which have informal rules whereby you're expected to check some example videos and ask in the Discord's #help channel if still unclear.
+Please read the rules of the IL spreadsheet at this link.
+These apply to the main tab, *ILs*; other tabs loosely abide by these but are informal have some deviations.
+Check example videos from the sheet you're interested in, and ask in the Discord's #help channel if still unclear.

 ### Setting Up Hardware
 [Practice Codes](https://gct.zint.ch){: .btn }